apache/arrow-nanoarrow/docs/source/roadmap.md

 - **Dictionary support**: The IPC extension does not currently support reading dictionary messages an IPC stream.
-- **Compression**: The IPC extension does not currently support compressed streams using per-buffer compression, although streams can be compresed outside the nanoarrow library (e.g., gzip compression of the entire stream).
+- **Compression**: The IPC extension does not currently support compressed streams using per-buffer compression, although streams can be compressed outside the nanoarrow library (e.g., gzip compression of the entire stream).

 ## Device extension